 The Prince George campus continues to receive extensive lighting upgrades to replace linear fluorescent fixtures with new LED fixtures.
-The most recent upgrade took place in the Teaching Lab building in the south office areas in FY2024.
-Lighting upgrades being planned for the future include the remaining sections of the Teaching Lab and the basketball courts in the Northern Sport Centre.
+The most recent upgrades took place in the Teaching Lab and Northern Sport Centre buildings in 2024.
+Lighting upgrades being planned for the future include the Teaching and Learning Centre and remaining sections of other buildings.
 Additionally, lighting continues to be upgraded as part of space renovations where applicable.
-In certain areas where applicable, networked lighting controls are also being implemented as part of the upgrades, to further improve energy savings.
+In certain areas, networked lighting controls are also being implemented as part of the upgrades, to further improve energy savings.